Chewy Dense Brownies are the only brownies you need to make! They are the perfect consistency of fudgy, chewy goodness.

 I have to admit that the first batch I baked never made it as an ice cream mix in.
 They were eaten before I had a chance to make the ice cream.
 I baked a second batch and made brownie caramel swirl ice cream with them.
 I’ll be sharing the recipe for the ice cream later this week, but since these brownies were tasty enough to be eaten alone, I’ve decided to share this recipe in a separate post.
 I didn’t add any nuts, but feel free to add nuts as you desire.

-- 4 oz. semi-sweet chocolate, cut into small pieces
+- 4 ounces semi-sweet chocolate cut into small pieces

 - 1 ¼ cups sugar